Coaching Staff

 Goaltending Coach

-Bailey Seagraves is in his sixth season as the program's goaltending coach.
+Bailey Seagraves is in his 8th season as the program's goaltending coach.
 In addition to being the founder and owner of Seagraves Goaltending, he serves as the director of goaltending development for the Battery Hockey Academy and is the volunteer goaltending coach for the Ohio State women's DI team.
 In 2021-22, Seagraves helped the Buckeyes claim the WCHA playoff title and the program's first ever national championship.

 A native of Hilliard, OH, Seagraves is one of the most accomplished goaltenders in AAA Blue Jackets history and was a member of the 2014-15 T1EHL playoff championship team.
 During his time with the AAA Jackets, he earned multiple invites to national development camps and attended the final tryout camp for the National Team Development Program.
 In 2013, he was selected 55th overall by the Chicago Steel in the USHL Futures Draft.